mitranim/prax/docs/scripts/views/examples.md

 ## Demand-Driven Resources

-Biggest disadvantage of centralising your data and making it all immutable: it becomes difficult to implement demand-driven design where resources initialise when used, and unused resources are deinitialised and evicted from cache.
+Biggest disadvantage of centralising your data and making it all immutable: it becomes difficult to implement demand-driven design where resources initialize when used, and unused resources are deinitialized and evicted from cache.

 "Unused resources" includes HTTP requests, websockets, blob URLs that must be [manually garbage-collected](https://developer.mozilla.org/en-US/docs/Web/API/URL/revokeObjectURL),